Bukharan Jews: Splintering of the Judeo-Persian communities

 Until the start of the 16th century, the Jews of Iran and Central Asia constituted one community.
 However, during the Safavid dynasty, Iran adopted the Shia branch of Islam, while Central Asia retained their allegiance to the Sunni branch of Islam.
-Due to the hostile relationship between the neighboring states that developed because of this, the links between the Jews of the area were severed, and the Jewish community was divided into two similar but separate communities.
-From this point, the ethnonym and cultural identity of "Bukharan Jews" began to form.

 A similar event happened to the Jews of Afghanistan in the middle of the 18th century.
 The Durrani dynasty took control of the Afghani kingdom while the Manghud dynasty ruled the Emirate of Bukhara.
 Due to the hostile relationship between the two dynasties, the ties between the Jews of Afghanistan and Bukharan Jews were split into two similar but separate communities.